Frank Alford & Hannah Johansdotter

 Son of Gustaf Magnus Alfort & Johanna Lindecrantz

 Torpa, Östergötland, Sweden

 At the age of 24 Frans married farmer’s daughter Johanna Fredrika Johansdotter from Scherlund in Malexander, and they moved to the neighbouring farm of Kopparhult outside Blåvik, where his family had stayed some years previously.
 He became a tenant there.

 During the following couple of years they had two children who unfortunately both died.

 In 1849 they moved to the small and rather remote farmstead Knippe, where he had also been staying with his family earlier.
 He is stated as owner of the farm and not just a tenant.
 This time they had four children three of which survived.
 In 1860 they moved on to the cottage Elgeberget in the grounds of Lyckö in Malexander, where they had an additional three children.

 In 1866 they emigrated to Missouri.
-Unfortunately, the church records are missing from this period, so we don’t know the exact time, but when their daughter Jossie dies in 1930, she is stated to have been in the US for 65 years.
+Unfortunately, the church records are missing from this period, so we don’t know the exact time, but in 1900 their son Axel is reported to have immigrated that year and to have been in America for 33 years, and when their daughter Jossie dies in 1930, she is stated to have been in the US for 65 years.
 One source reports that they went on the ship Mauritius, which departed from Gothenburg and arrived in New York 6 July 1866.
 This may well have been the case.